panos-stavrianos/flet_timer/README.md

 In this example, we create a Flet application that displays the current time using the `Text` component.
 We define a `refresh()` function that updates the `txt_time` value with the current time and triggers a page update.
 We instantiate a `Timer` with a 1-second interval and the `refresh()` function as the callback.
 The timer continuously calls the callback, updating the UI with the current time.

+Certainly!
+Here's the disclaimer in markdown format:

+## Disclaimer
+Please note that this package is provided as-is and has not been extensively tested.
+While the provided functionality should work in most situations, there is a possibility of unforeseen issues or compatibility conflicts.

+It is recommended to thoroughly test the package and adapt it to your specific use case before deploying it in a production environment.

 ## Contributing

 Contributions to the Flet Timer project are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/example/flet-timer).
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/panos-stavrianos/flet_timer).

 ## License